yuewang-cuhk/HashtagGeneration/README.md

     >> log/translate_${1%.pt}.log &
 ```

 I also add the evaluation function into this script, you can comment it if you like.
+The testing log will also be saved under `log`.

 ### Evaluation
 To evaluate the predictions, run `bash evaluate.sh [prediction file path]`.
 The script is depicted below: